Rocky Mountain locust: Extinction

 Melanoplus spretus was formally declared extinct by the IUCN in 2014.
+The justification did not mention the 2004 DNA investigation.
 It has been suggested that the now critically endangered Eskimo curlew fed on the locust during its spring migration and that its extinction may have added to the pressures on already declining curlew populations including hunting and the conversion of its grassland habitat to agriculture.